Skip to Main Content

 Overview

-A special, non-circulating collection of 'Iolani School materials are housed in the Archives including photographs, yearbooks, videos, and memorabilia.
+A non-circulating collection of 'Iolani School materials including photographs, institutional and student publications, videos, and memorabilia.
+Materials collected reflect the programs, policy, organization, functions, and other activities related to the daily operations of 'Iolani School.
+These documents, memorabilia, and other materials promote an understanding of and appreciation for the history of the school as well as the individuals who laid its foundations and nurtured its development.
 The Archivist works to collect, organize, preserve and provide access to these historical records.
 The educational program component strives to connect current 'Iolani K-12 students with historical events through supplemental experiences with primary sources.
 Use of the collection is available to faculty, staff, students, and the public by appointment.

 Contact: archives@iolani.org